svalinn/DAGMC/doc/usersguide/uw2.rst

     CUBIT> group "tally:Photon/Current" add surface 3

-Using the underlying PyNE libraries we can write out the appropriate MC code tally specification snippet; this allows the number of codes the DAGMC supports to grow organically with those that PyNE supports.
+Using the underlying PyNE libraries, we can write out the appropriate MC code tally specification snippet; this allows the number of codes that DAGMC supports to grow organically with those that PyNE supports.
 When PyNE cannot fulfill your tally request it will warn you.

 Boundary conditions
 ~~~~~~~~~~~~~~~~~~~

 All MC codes have an understanding of boundary conditions, and all at least
-implement some form of Graveyard, Blackhole or some region where particles are
+implement some form of graveyard, black hole or region where particles are
-'killed'.
+"killed".
 Some MC codes go further and define reflecting or other boundary
-conditions; furthermore some apply these boundary conditions to entire Volumes
+conditions.
+Furthermore, some apply these boundary conditions to entire volumes
-as opposed to Surfaces.
+as opposed to surfaces.
 Currently we support only reflecting surface
 definitions, but in the near term we hope to support full volume reflecting
 boundaries.
 One can implement reflecting surfaces in |UW2| by adding surfaces
 to the following Cubit group defintion